Recap / Avatar: The Last Airbender "The Headband"

 - Dance Line: When Aang/Kuzon throws a secret dance party, everyone else is reluctant.
 So Aang invites Onji in first and manages to get her to dance and, one by one, the other students join in.

-- Does Not Like Shoes: Toph punches out the bottoms of the shoes she steals so that she will still be able to "see" with her feet.
+- Does Not Like Shoes: Toph punches out the bottom of one of the shoes she steals so that she will still be able to "see" with her feet.

 - Double Take: Shoji gives a silent-yet-surprised expression when he sees one part of the cave close via earthbending.